 1- EAU: This trigraph does not occur natively in English, but it does occur in several French loanwords and words adapted from French.

-3- so if we didn’t count the above, /eau/ is the only vowel trigraph that comes in several words.
-Other than that, there are three letters vowel words that take y or w as their cntral vowel and they also make one sound using these three vowels:
+3- So if we didn’t count the above, /eau/ is the only vowel trigraph that comes in several words.
+Other than that, three letter vowel words take y or w as their central vowel, and they also make one sound using these three vowels:

 1- awe (/ɔ/)